 Deathstroke is DC's ultimate assassin, a master killer with no remorse and no hesitation.
 He's also been a leading man for the last few years, headlining his own title - and inching ever closer to being a true anti-hero rather than a self-serving criminal.

-Brainiac may be possessed of unparalleled intelligence, but what he truly represents to Superman - and to the DC Universe at large - is an utter lack of compassion.
+Brainiac may be possessed of unparalleled intelligence, but what he truly represents to Superman - and the DC Universe at large - is an utter lack of compassion.
 Alien to the point of being downright inhuman, calculating to the point of sheer ruthlessness, Brainiac has no care for any living thing in his quest for ultimate knowledge.

 5. Ra's al Ghul

 Immortal, ancient, and cunning, Ra's is the leader of the League of Assassins, and a manipulator of the highest caliber.
 While Ra's has most often dealt with Batman, both in manipulating Batman into providing DNA for his daughter Talia's cloned son Damian and in attempting to destroy Gotham, he has also proved a threat to the entire world.

-In blackest day, in brightest night, beware your fears made into light!
+'In blackest day, in brightest night, beware your fears made into light!'

-Wielding the power of fear through his yellow power ring, Sinestro has returned to the Green Lanterns from time to time, but always returns to his own Sinestro Corps, a conglomerate of beings dedicated to spreading terror and ruin throughout the universe.
+Wielding the power of fear through his yellow power ring, Sinestro has returned to the Green Lanterns from time to time but always returns to his own Sinestro Corps, a conglomerate of beings dedicated to spreading terror and ruin throughout the universe.

-In the decades since Jack Kirby created him, Darkseid has squared off countless times against his enemies on New Genesis, and gone toe to toe with Superman again and again.
-At the start of the "New 52," Darkseid singlehandedly fought the entire Justice League to a standstill.
-Darkseid was also the main villain of "Darkseid War," which closed the book on the "New 52."
+In the decades since Jack Kirby created him, Darkseid has squared off countless times against his enemies on New Genesis and gone toe-to-toe with Superman again and again.
+At the start of the 'New 52,' Darkseid singlehandedly fought the entire Justice League to a standstill (opens in new tab).
+Darkseid was also the main villain of 'Darkseid War,' (opens in new tab) which closed the book on the 'New 52.'

 Considered Batman's greatest enemy and opposite number, Joker has also challenged the entire DC Universe singlehandedly, both by seizing the power of Mxyzptlk, and more recently seemingly dying alongside Batman – before both apparently returned.

 But it's not his occasional forays into global villainy that make Joker one of the most feared and effective villains in comics.
-It's his willingness to go farther, to strike deeper, and to succumb to absolute evil more than anyone other mortal in the DC Universe.
+It's his willingness to go farther, to strike deeper, and to succumb to absolute evil more than any other mortal in the DC Universe.

 1. Lex Luthor

-Whether he is filling the role of a ruthless politician and corrupt businessman, an infuriatingly untouchable mad scientist, or an out and out mega-powered menace, Luthor is possessed of a confidence and an intellect rivaled by none.
+Whether he is filling the role of a ruthless politician and corrupt businessman, an infuriatingly untouchable mad scientist, or an out-and-out mega-powered menace, Luthor owns confidence and an intellect rivaled by none.